When Can a Child Decide Which Parent to Live With?

-Although there is no rigidly defined cutoff, typically by the time the child is 11 or 12 years old, the child’s preference will start to significantly influence a custody decision.
-By the time a child is 16 or older, particularly when the child has the ability to drive, the child’s preference may be given substantial weight by the Court.
+However, by the time a child is 11 or 12 years old, a child’s preference starts to have more influence on a custody decision.
+By the time a child is 16 or older, particularly when the child has the ability to drive, the child’s preference may be given substantial weight by the court.

-This happens because in cases where the child is 16 or older, judges are aware that no matter what they rule, the child is very likely to “vote with his/her feet” in regards to which parent s/he lives with.
-As a result, once a child has the ability to drive and his/her own vehicle, it can become more difficult to enforce a custody and/or parenting time order.
+When a child is 16 or older, judges are aware that no matter what they rule, the child is very likely to “vote with his or her feet”.
+As a result, once a child has the ability to drive and his or her own vehicle, it can be more difficult to enforce a custody or parenting time order.
 However, even with that being said, how much weight a child’s preference is given is determined on a case-by-case basis by the court.

-When Child’s Preference Doesn’t Influence a Minnesota Custody or Divorce Proceeding
+When Child’s Preference Doesn’t Impact Custody or Divorce Cases

 1. The child is too young to reasonably express a preference.

-2. The child lacks the cognitive ability, intellectual and/or developmental functioning required.
+2. The child lacks the cognitive ability, intellectual and/or developmental functioning.

-3. One parent (either deliberately or incidentally) influences the child’s stated preference.
+3. One parent (either deliberately or incidentally) influences the child’s preference.

 Parental Pressure on a Child’s Preference